whatsrupp/loops-and-cats/README.md

 ## Metronome

+This metronome project was the initial kick in the right direction that allowed us to get this project started.
+It demonstrated a number of incredibly useful concepts.
+- Using frequent lookahead functions to consistently cue web audio API events regardless of high local load and to allow for buffering of tracks.
+- How to structure audio software that has to be in a well timed infinite loop.

 ## Developers
 We're a small team of 4 aiming to build this product in 2 weeks.
 Fingers crossed!